yy3488/b9122/assignment2/README.md

 Out on Sep 30th, due on Tuesday Oct 8th, © 2024 Miguel Morin

+This is a group assignment, with groups allocated randomly within sections.

 ## Exercise 1: Interest rates, recursive (35 points)

 This exercise is similar to assignment 1, but now I ask that you write a recursive function and more doc-tests.